philipturner/molecular-renderer/README.md

 - Automatically halt progress at specified GB limit, estimate average and maximum size from simulation parameters.
 - Way to adjust aspect ratio while maintaining 1 million pixels.
 - Support replaying at integer multiples of the sample rate, exporting 24 Hz video.
+- Support replaying at 1/2, 1/4, 1/8 the speed by decreasing the display refresh rate.
+- Support 1 fs, 2 fs, 4 fs time step modes.

 ## Requirements